 The day we get vaccinated is the day we’re finally set free from our home’s overbearing embrace.
 At least, that’s what most of us wish for.
 Sadly, the vaccine is only going to reach us youths in Malaysia from May 2021 to February 2022.
 Quite the gigantic gap there I must say!
 But as we await for our saviour (vaccine) to arrive, there’s actually a lot to celebrate in May, if only I could go outside...sigh.

-Ack, did Labour Day really have to arrive on a Saturday?
-Oh well, better luck in the year 2023.
-Nevertheless, it’s the day you get to spend time with your family and just enjoy quality time together!
+Labour Day which falls on the 1st of May every year, is the day you get to spend time with your family and just enjoy quality time together!
 You could just chill with them at home, chat, and just have a lax day.
 Or, if you’re up for some event planning, you could also create a privilege card for your parents and treat them to your massage service or have a friendly match with your siblings with some games or even a fashion showdown.
 You could also hit the parks with your family to mark a fresh start of May!

 Though it’s not really a public holiday, it is a significant day to remember!
 I had this unfortunate incident of forgetting Mother’s Day once, and it sure ain’t happening again.
 Now that I know a glorious earth goddess is responsible for the origin of May, it does make it easier to remember when Mother’s Day is!
 Another did-you-know fact, Mother’s Day was first officiated when Woodrow Wilson turned the second Sunday of May as the national holiday in 1941.
 Funnily enough, the holiday was first celebrated in 1908.
 Better late than never to thank your mother for all that she’s sacrificed for you!

 I must say, it can be tough when you’re trying to plan a surprise for your mom but she’s stuck at home with you.
 Planning surprises online is one of the ways to go!
 Thank goodness it’s pretty easy to find good deals for Mother’s Day gifts, promotions, and special combos on social media.
 It all started when we were in the lockdown period and those Korean cakes were trending on Instagram.
 I got onboard and since then I always go there for gift ideas.
 In fact, there are already tons of Mother’s Day specials you can find through a variety of small businesses online!
-Rebloom.co is having a Mother’s Day sale which lasts until May 7, and Yellow Monkey Delivery has a wonderful recommendation of cakes specially for Mother’s Day.
-Regardless of what you get your mother on May 9, just remember that a simple “I love you” or “Thank you” is enough to amplify her happiness through the roof.
+You can get your gifts and cakes from online stores such as Rebloom.co and Yellow Monkey Delivery which have wonderful recommendation of cakes specially for Mother’s Day.
+Regardless of what you get your mother, just remember that a simple “I love you” or “Thank you” is enough to amplify her happiness through the roof and let her know that you care for her.
 I wish you luck on making your mother happy!

 This is one of the most IMPORTANT holidays in Malaysia!
 Malaysians are no stranger to this but to those who’re new, Hari Raya Aidilfitri is also known as Eid al-Fitr and Festival of Breaking the Fast.
 It’s celebrated when the month of fasting, Ramadan, comes to an end.
 Ramadan is when Muslims fast for a month, only eating before dawn and after sunset to remember the suffering of those who live in poverty and to bring themselves closer to God.
 Personally, I always respect the Muslims for considering the feelings of the less fortunate and empathising for them.
 Once Ramadan is over, they celebrate their month of dedication by having lots of feasts and gatherings!
 It’s the season of open houses decked with decorations, snacks, and noise.